jianxunbak/Assignment-3.3/README.md

 ## Lesson Objectives

 Learners will understand:
-- Insert the knowledge to be acquired
+- What are arrays and the use cases.
+- Array is fixed length while ArrayList is extensible.
+- For and while loop, and their use cases.

 Learners will be able to:
-- Insert the skillset to be acquired
+- Declare and assign value to an array.
+- Add new element to the end of array by first converting the array to array list.
+- Loop through an array and array list.

 ## Lesson Plan